romgrk/xedel/README.md

  - tree-sitter via node-tree-sitter
  - Atom core

-While both Gtk+ and tree-sitter are usable from Rust, which could be an interesting language choice, I've chosen to start with javascript because 1) I've not used Rust a lot, and 2) Rust compile times are bad, Javascript offers a faster feedback loop.
+While both Gtk+ and tree-sitter are usable from Rust, which could be an interesting language choice, I've chosen to start with javascript because Javascript offers a faster feedback loop.
 Besides, critical parts of the editor can be implemented in C/C++ or Rust with native modules.

 Using node.js also provides a non-blocking model by default, being based on an event-loop at its core.
-It also makes it easy to create a plugin system where authors can use Javascript, which is the closest thing we have to a programming *lingua franca*.
+It also makes it easy to create a plugin system where authors can use Javascript, which is the closest thing we have to a programming *lingua franca* (and I hate python a lot).

 Finally, to save time, I've decided to use as a base the now deprecated Atom editor.